 The idea of going to rehab can be scary.
 Additionally, most people don’t know where to start looking for help.
-Tulip Hill Recovery offers a drug rehab center near Nashville that changes lives.
+Tulip Hill Recovery offers a drug rehab in Nashville that changes lives.
 Our caring staff knows how hard it is to reach out for help.

 Consequently, we make the process easy.
 In fact, our outpatient and aftercare programs teach people to become sober.
 Not only that, but they leave us knowing how to stay sober for life.